github/docs/content/actions/security-guides/security-hardening-for-github-actions.md

 {% data reusables.actions.workflow-pr-approval-permissions-intro %} Allowing workflows, or any other automation, to {% ifversion allow-actions-to-approve-pr-with-ent-repo %}create or {% endif %}approve pull requests could be a security risk if the pull request is merged without proper oversight.

-For more information on how to configure this setting, see {% ifversion allow-actions-to-approve-pr-with-ent-repo %}{% ifversion ghes or ghec or ghae %}"[AUTOTITLE](/enterprise-cloud@latest/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-actions-in-your-enterprise#preventing-github-actions-from-creating-or-approving-pull-requests)",{% endif %}{% endif %} "[Disabling or limiting {% data variables.product.prodname_actions %} for your organization](/github/setting-up-and-managing-organizations-and-teams/disabling-or-limiting-github-actions-for-your-organization#preventing-github-actions-from-{% ifversion allow-actions-to-approve-pr-with-ent-repo %}creating-or-{% endif %}approving-pull-requests)"{% ifversion allow-actions-to-approve-pr-with-ent-repo %}, and "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests)"{% endif %}.
+For more information on how to configure this setting, see {% ifversion allow-actions-to-approve-pr-with-ent-repo %}{% ifversion ghes or ghec %}"[AUTOTITLE](/enterprise-cloud@latest/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-actions-in-your-enterprise#preventing-github-actions-from-creating-or-approving-pull-requests)",{% endif %}{% endif %} "[Disabling or limiting {% data variables.product.prodname_actions %} for your organization](/github/setting-up-and-managing-organizations-and-teams/disabling-or-limiting-github-actions-for-your-organization#preventing-github-actions-from-{% ifversion allow-actions-to-approve-pr-with-ent-repo %}creating-or-{% endif %}approving-pull-requests)"{% ifversion allow-actions-to-approve-pr-with-ent-repo %}, and "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests)"{% endif %}.
 {% endif %}

 ## Using OpenSSF Scorecards to secure workflows